 <meta name="robots" content="noindex">

-If you're going to use a NoIndex tag to make a page disappear from search results you must use it on the page, and not in your robots.txt file.
-As of September 1st, Google will have done away with the use of the tag in that location.
-This apparently doesn't apply to the page-specific version as mentioned above.
-Here is Google's official page about how to use NoIndex:
+If you're going to use a NoIndex tag to make a page disappear from search results it must be used on the page and not in your robots.txt file.
+Google has done away with the use of the tag in that location.
+Here is Google's official page about how to use NoIndex.

 De-indexing content from search results

-Whereas NoIndex is done by the publisher on their site, de-indexing is removal of the site from Google or Bing search results and is done directly with the search engine.
-In the case of de-indexing, the publisher is not directly contacted.
+Whereas NoIndex is done by the publisher on their site, de-indexing is the removal of the site from Google or Bing search results and is done directly with the search engine.
+The publisher is not directly contacted.

 De-indexing, or removal from the search index, can only be accomplished when the content in question is in violation of a given search engine's terms of service.
 This can be hate or violent speech or Personally Identifiable Information (PII).
 Google has made it easier to report violations to its terms of service in an effort to prevent "doxxing" or the malicious posting of PII.

 Search result suppression

-When someone performs a search online for your brand name, or your own name, the negative search result is buried so deep it is seldom, if ever, seen.
+When someone performs an online search for your brand name or your own name, the negative search result is buried so deep it is seldom, if ever, seen.
 The goal is to have the positive and newest information appear on page one of search results, which naturally pushes negative results to later pages.